 - Machine Learning Performance: Benchmark predictive accuracy of various ML models trained on the synthetic data vs. training on the original data.

-The benchmarking study is conducted for 3 generative models (MOSTLY GENERATE, TVAE and CTGAN) and across 4 datasets, with all datasets being publicly available as part of the SDGym library:
+The benchmarking study is conducted for 3 generative models (MOSTLY AI, TVAE and CTGAN) and across 4 datasets, with all datasets being publicly available as part of the SDGym library:

 – adult: ~23’000 training records, 10’000 holdout records, with 14 mixed-type attributes and one binary target variable (24% class imbalance)